Perspective | Farewell to Kellyanne Conway, the ultimate Woman for Trump

 Beneath all of Conway’s falsehoods and repugnant policies, some primal sisterly recognition had sprung up for my friend: an acknowledgment that Conway had worked her butt off to reach the top of her career, in a profession and political party that make it impossible for women — and now she was leaving it, to surrender to domesticity.

 There is absolutely zero need to feel sorry for Kellyanne.
-But she does make me feel...something.
+But she does make me feel . . . something.
 Some combination of awe and repugnance and confusion that she’s spent so many of her obviously prodigious talents spinning stories for men who need their stories spun.
-Some mixture of rage and embarassment at the memory of her brittle grimace and her defiant untruths, spooled for four years into our living rooms, unstitching the country she claims to love.
+Some mixture of rage and embarrassment at the memory of her brittle grimace and her defiant untruths, spooled for four years into our living rooms, unstitching the country she claims to love.
 Wearing her suffragette white to give her address at the Republican National Convention, in an ode to whatever perverse feminism she’d worked out in her own head.

 Excuse me.
 Excuse me.
 Excuse me.